Pupil Premium at HCJS in 2019/20

 A designated senior leader, working closely with the school finance team, has a clear overview of how funding is allocated and monitors the effectiveness of interventions.

 Here at Haddenham we use the Pupil Premium to concentrate on the core areas of literacy and numeracy to break down the main barriers to accessing the full curriculum.
 This includes small group or individual tuition by a qualified teacher and the provision of IT equipment which supports literacy, numeracy and research skills.
 Through careful planning we ensure that interventions are linked to day to day teaching and do not have a negative impact on learning in other curriculum areas.
+We employ a designated Pupil Premium teacher whose primary responsibility is to ensure the emotional and social well being of our PP children.
+Pastoral support programmes such as nurture, group, forest school and breakfast club are central to her work.

 Achievement data is checked regularly and forms part of the agenda at the pupil progress meetings with class teachers.